rsuchecki/LNISKS/README.md

   ** - To use different min frequencies for individual filters use e.g. -Y "1 10 4",
        these must be in the same order as the input filters
 ```

+### Run-time, skipping, stopping

+By default, LNISKS will perform steps 1 to 7.
+On subsequent runs, for most tasks it will attempt to re-use the existing output files.
+Note that this carries some risks as some changes in parametrisation may not translate
+to changes in output.
+Warnings are given when a file is re-used, is you want a step to be re-computed
+in line with changed parameters use `-O <step number>`.